Responsible Gambling Policy

 Children and vulnerable persons

-The National Osteoporosis Society does not promote its lotteries to children and has taken steps to ensure that under age gambling does not occur.
+The Royal Osteoporosis Society does not promote its lotteries to children and has taken steps to ensure that under age gambling does not occur.
 You cannot buy or claim to buy lottery chances on behalf of any other person.

 ◆ If a date of birth is captured on a supporter's record, and the age of the supporter is under 16, a suppression flag is immediately applied to state: “no to lotteries/raffles”.